rai-project/raid/README.md

     docker run -p 27017:27017 --restart always -d --name rai-mongo mongo:3.0 --auth

 Takes a while to preallocate some files.
+YOu can monitor with `docker logs -f rai-mongo`.
 Then connect to the admin database as admin

     docker exec -it rai-mongo mongo --authenticationDatabase admin admin

-Add a rai-admin user that can administer any database
+Add a rai-root user that can administer any database

     db.createUser({ user: 'rai-root', pwd: 'some-password', roles: [ { role: "root", db: "admin" } ] });